IvarK/AntimatterDimensionsSourceCode/README.md

 After all the packages are installed, start up the game:

 ```
-npm run serve
+npm run dev
 ```

 This will make the game served via your localhost, and the playable link will be displayed in your terminal.
-The server **doesn't** need to be restarted after you've made changes - just reload the page.
-The server **can** occasionally crash, so check your terminal from time to time and run `serve` again if needed.
+The server **doesn't** need to be restarted after you've made changes - just reload the page (if it doesn't reload automatically).
+The server **can** occasionally crash, so check your terminal from time to time and run `dev` again if needed.